jlmelville/smallvis/docs/spectral.md

 1. Un-normalized: compute the first $k$ eigenvectors of $L$.
 2. Normalized (Shi and Malik): compute the first $k$ *generalized* eigenvectors of $L$.
-This is equivalent to computing the first $k$ eigenvectors of $L_{rw}$ (hence justifying the term "normalized") and is therefore completely equivalent to clustering on Laplacian Eigenmaps.
+This is just what Laplacian Eigenamps do, so from the above discussion we know that it is equivalent to computing the first $k$ eigenvectors of
+$L_{rw}$ (hence justifying the term "normalized").
 3. Normalized (Ng, Jordan and Weiss): compute the first $k$ eigenvectors of
 $L_{sym}$.
 This version requires an additional row normalization step of the output matrix, $Y$, before you can do clustering: normalize each row so the